Steel Truss Design: Advancing Structural Integrity and Aesthetics

 Definition and Components

 A truss is an assembly of beams or other elements that create a rigid structure.
+The bottom chord is a crucial component of the truss, playing a significant role in lateral stability and load distribution.
 In steel trusses, the members (the main beams, struts, and bars) are typically made of steel due to its high tensile strength and durability.
 Each member is connected at a node; the point of connection to other members.

 Historical Evolution and Types